pyphonic/Pyphon/README.md

 - In a new terminal (*not* the one running ngrok), run your localhost on port 8000.
 Check that the OS works as desired.
 You must keep both localhost and ngrok running in order to use the phone's functionality, unless you wish to deploy.

-## Now, get the OS loaded on to the PyPhon
+## Now, get the OS loaded on to the Pyphōn

 - On the Raspberry Pi, go to settings, and allow ssh.
 Make sure you know your pi's password.
 Change it if desired.